APonce73/ShinyR-Taxonomic-correction/README.md

 # ShinyR-Taxonomic-correction
-Use of Taxonstand and taxize in Shiny R
+Use of Taxonstand and taxize package in Shiny R to correct taxonomic names of flora At the same time, it is design a map with the data of naturalist with the packages rinat